Equal Access for Blind and Visually Impaired Students

 "It's created a huge awareness and understanding," says Mulvey.
 "It's opening up an understanding about how blind and visually impaired students can operate in this curriculum equitably."

-Mulvey, Kim, and Kevin Johnson, multicultural educator/program manager for the Office for Diversity and Inclusion, will present a workshop on Equity and Access: Assisted Music Technology for Visually Impaired Students at the annual Berklee Teachers on Teaching conference in January.
+Mulvey, Kim, and Kevin Johnson, multicultural educator/program manager for the Office for Diversity and Inclusion, will present a workshop on Equity and Access: Assistive Music Technology for Visually Impaired Students at the annual Berklee Teachers on Teaching conference in January.